Electron. J. Diff. Equ., Vol. 2011(2011), No. 04, pp. 1-09.

 Key Words: Fourier transform; tempered distribution; diamond operator.

-Show me the PDF file (211 KB), TEX file, and other files for this article.
+Show me the PDF file (211 KB), TEX file for this article.

 Wanchak Satsanit